syncfusion-content/wpf-docs/wpf/SfChart/Trendlines.md

-#### Linear

-Linear Trendline is a best-fit straight line that is used with sets of simple linear data.
+####Linear Trendline is a best-fit straight line that is used with sets of simple linear data.
 A LinearTrendline shows when something is increasing or decreasing at a steady rate.

 ####Exponential